What is cerebral palsy?

 - Work with teachers and school officials.
 Work with your child's teachers, school administrators, special learning consultants, and school boards to develop the best educational plan for your child.
 A cooperative team approach helps your child realize his or her potential.

 - Provide emotional support.
 The needs of a child with CP change over time.
 As children grow and become more aware of their physical limitations, they need to be able to talk about their feelings and how they are treated.
-It is sometimes easier for them to talk with someone who is not a family member.
+It is sometimes easier for them to talk with someone who isn't a family member.
 Ask your doctor about whether emotional counseling would benefit your child.
 Also, include your child when making decisions about his or her health care.

 - Take care of yourself.
 Get proper rest, eat well, exercise, and learn ways to cope with the challenges of raising a child with CP.
 You will be better equipped to help your child when you have physical energy and emotional strength.